quicwg/base-drafts/draft-ietf-quic-qpack.md

 ### Absolute Indexing {#indexing}

-Each entry possesses both an absolute index which is fixed for the lifetime of that entry and a relative index which changes over time based on the context of the reference.
+Each entry possesses both an absolute index which is fixed for the lifetime of that entry and a relative index which changes based on the context of the reference.
 The first entry inserted has an absolute index of "1"; indices increase sequentially with each insertion.

 ### Relative Indexing